radiolondra/Test-SW-Lifetime/README.md

 After this period of time, whatever service worker becomes inactive and no longer responds to any events or features such as timeouts and intervals.

 **Test-SW-Lifetime** is an extension created to test (on any browser) a method for *extending the life of a Service Worker indefinitely*.

 This repo contains, in different folders, the XCode projects for testing on Mac and iOS, as well as the extension to install and test in other browsers (Chromium and Firefox).

+For Chromium and Firefox copy the right `manifest.json` file from the `!Platforms` folder and paste it in the extension root before to install.

 **Note**: the extension code is identical for all browsers.

+###### How to use

+From time to time open the extension's popup and click the button to check if the Service Worker is still alive or death.

 ###### References